spontit/spontit-api-python-wrapper/README.md

 To specify specific content on your website, do the following:

 `response = spontit_resource.push("My First Push Notification", link="https://www.mywebsite.com", to_topic_ids=["mytopic"])`

-#### Send to a Push Notification to Specific Users

-You can send a push notification to specific users by specifying their Spontit user IDs as such:

-`response = spontit_resource.push("My First Push Notification", to_user_ids=["sandra, new_user1212, jose_c"])`

-NOTE: Spontit is designed for virality.
-Every push notification can go out-of-network and be seen by other users if the receiving user(s) shares it.

-#### Map User IDs to Your Own Database

-You might be asking, "If I know the Spontit user IDs, what good is that?"
-You might want to send custom notifications to those who already have accounts on your platform.
-If a Spontit user allows you access to their basic contact information (first name, last name, user ID, email, phone number), then you can map this using `spontit_resource.get_follower_to_contact_mapping()` or map it for a specific topic using `spontit_resource.get_follower_to_contact_mapping(for_topic_id="mytopic")`.

-This will return a mapping of each user ID that follows your or the specified topic to their contact information, provided they specifically give you access to this mapping.
-If they do not, the `None` type will appear in place of their contact information.

-You always have access to their first and last name, as this is public on Spontit.
-However, the default first and last name for many users is "Anonymous Stork" or "Anonymous Lemur."
-They must specifically change this or initially provide their first and last name by signing in with Google/Email.

 ### Limitations